 Abbie is a proud member of the LGBTQIAP+ community.
 They are a Humanist Celebrant (secular/non-religious clergy).
-They enjoy kayaking, going to the beach and reading action thriller fiction novels.
+They enjoy kayaking, going to the beach, and reading action thriller fiction novels.
 Their favorite holiday is Halloween, they enjoy horror movies, have an eclectic taste in music (from nu-metal and 90's post-grunge alt, to country), and they are always up for an Unexpected Journey.
-They live in Largo with their partner and 2 dogs (their furry overlords).
+They live in Clearwater with their partner and 2 dogs (their furry overlords).

 Bachelor of Arts in Psychology (2007)